-Item Description NOTES: • The refresh behavior Refresh during document processing must be enabled in order for an Axiom query to zero on save.
-This behavior is enabled by default. • If some Axiom gueries use the refresh behavior Refresh after save data, then the gueries will be zeroed before the file is saved.
-After the file has been saved, the queries will be refreshed.
-If an Axiom query has an assigned batch number, that query is not zeroed on save. • If an Axiom guery uses Insert Only refresh behavior, then the guery will be zeroed on save but that zeroed data will never be updated.
-Either the zero on save option should not be enabled for the sheet, or the guery should use a different refresh behavior (such as Rebuild or Insert and Update).
-Specifies whether all AQ data range filters are sent to the server for parsing Enable full AQ query validation mode as part of the query to the database, or just the first data range filter.
-This helps determine the data to be returned by the query. • By default this is set to Off, which means that only the first data range filter is sent to the server.
-In the majority of cases, this is sufficient to ensure that the data returned by the data query will be compatible with all data range filters in the report.
-If On, then all data range filters for the query are sent to the server.
+Specifies whether all AQ data range filters are sent to the server for parsing as part of the query to the database, or just the first data range filter.
+This helps determine the data to be returned by the query.

+- By default this is set to Off, which means that only the first data range filter is sent to the server.
+In the majority of cases, this is sufficient to ensure that the data returned by the data query will be compatible with all data range filters in the report. - If On, then all data range filters for the query are sent to the server.
 This may be necessary in cases where the data range filters specify very different sets of data.
 Enabling this option will increase the complexity of the data query statement and therefore may slow report performance.
 It is not recommended to enable this option unless it is necessary for the data query.
 Contact Axiom Support if you need assistance determining whether this option should be enabled.

-Item Description Refresh Control Sheet between every AQ Specifies whether Axiom query settings are read once at the start of the refresh process, or if they are read before running each individual Axiom query.
-By default this is set to Off, which means that all Axiom query settings are read at the start of the refresh process.
-In this scenario, Axiom queries cannot be dependent-meaning, the results of one Axiom query cannot affect the settings for another Axiom query. • If On, then the Control Sheet is calculated after each Axiom query is run, and the individual query settings are read before each query is run.
+Refresh Control Sheet between every AQ

+Specifies whether Axiom query settings are read once at the start of the refresh process, or if they are read before running each individual Axiom query.

+- By default this is set to Off, which means that all Axiom query settings are read at the start of the refresh process.
+In this scenario, Axiom queries cannot be dependent-meaning, the results of one Axiom query cannot affect the settings for another Axiom query. - If On, then the Control Sheet is calculated after each Axiom query is run, and the individual query settings are read before each query is run.
 This option allows for dependent queries.
 The results of one query can impact the settings of a subsequent query.
 For example, one of the initial queries might determine the data filter for a subsequent query, or the results might impact whether a subsequent query is active or not.

 The Control Sheet is always refreshed after all Axiom queries have been run, to update all Control Sheet settings before reapplying features such as freeze panes.

-NOTE: You should only enable this option if you have dependent Axiom queries.
-Enabling this option can introduce many additional calculation cycles to the refresh process, which may impact performance.
+- You should only enable this option if you have dependent Axiom queries.
+Enabling this option can introduce many additional calculation cycles to the refresh process, which may impact performance. - This option is not honored if the Axiom query is being run as part of a batch.
+The Control Sheet is not recalculated during Axiom query batch processing.